munepi/gckanbun/README.md

 # gckanbun Package

-KANBUN ("Chinese writing") typesetting for upLaTeX and LuaLaTeX
+KANBUN ("Chinese writing") typesetting for (u)pLaTeX and LuaLaTeX

-This package provides a KANBUN (漢文, "Chinese writing") typesetting for upLaTeX and LuaLaTeX.
+This package provides a KANBUN (漢文, "Chinese writing") typesetting for (u)pLaTeX and LuaLaTeX.

 ## Requirements